JimDesu/basis-lang/spec.md

 union: #w, a1, b1      ; STATIC ERROR at the call site, naming both witnesses
 ```

 First occurrence introduces; repetitions unify; scope is the signature; binding-source rules are inherited from inline type variables (non-CREATE occurrences bind from the callers' annotations; CREATE outputs are stamped; an outputs-only variable is admissible exactly as far as destination-driven resolution fixes it).
 Within the body, a bound variable is a **valid witness reference** at annotation and provision positions &mdash; `union` builds its result under `W`.
 A variable occurring once in a signature is legal: it asserts nothing at the boundary but, with body visibility, captures the argument's witness for compatible sibling construction.
-Declaring a single-character type, class, or witness is legal with a declaration-site warning; where such a name resolves, resolution wins over the variable reading.
+Declaring a single-character type, concept, or witness is legal with a declaration-site warning; where such a name resolves, resolution wins over the variable reading.

 **(c) Witness narrowing** takes an existential to an annotated demand through the visible `-<` guard (&sect;7.14): one dictionary-pointer comparison, `TagMismatch` on inequality, the bound name at the annotated type on success.
 The one dynamic point in the design, and it is programmer-written at a failure-idiomatic position; static by default, dynamic only where spelled.